 4. Train at the same time as the marathon.
 If possible, it is recommended that you train at the same time that you are going to have to run on race day.
 Our body is like a “repetition machine”, capable of adapting and memorizing any routine.
 If due to personal or work circumstances you cannot train at the time of the test, go out for a light jog of between 20 and 30 minutes the day before the race, at a time similar to the start of the test; This way you will get your body activated the next day without problems.

 5. Avoid excessive carbohydrate loads in the previous days.
 The belief is too widespread that it is essential to gorge on carbohydrates 48 hours before running a marathon.
 My advice is to avoid excessive and uncritical 'carbohydrate loads' in the days before.
-It has been shown that these diets are not as effective as was believed and that can cause gastrointestinal problems to many runners and runners.
+It has been shown that these diets are not as effective as was believed and that can cause gastrointestinal problems to many corredpray and heartredyou pray.

 Start race day with your regular breakfast (not a breakfast with “extras” for the race) and do not leave your stomach empty until 90 minutes before to start running.
 Bring something to eat and drink until there are 90 minutes left before departure and this way you will avoid feeling hungry or feeling 'empty' or 'lacking strength'.